Ellen Swallow Richards: College education

 In September 1868, Swallow entered Vassar College, classified as a special student.
+She saved up the $300 for a year's tuition doing various jobs.
+After taking the entrance exam, she placed in as a junior, even though she was only formally educated for two years.
 Somewhat over a year later, she was admitted to the senior class, graduating in 1870 with a bachelor's degree.
-She then earned a Master of Art's degree with a thesis on the chemical analysis of iron ore.
+She then earned a Master of Arts degree with a thesis on the chemical analysis of iron ore.
 The strongest personal influences during her college years were Maria Mitchell, the astronomer, and Professor Charles S. Farrar (1826-1908), who was at the head of the Department of Natural Sciences and Mathematics.
+Farrar was the one who encouraged her to pursue chemistry as he agreed with Swallow that it should be used to solve practical problems.

 In 1870, she wrote to Merrick and Gray, commercial chemists in Boston, asking if they would take her on as an apprentice.
-They replied that they were not in a position to take pupils and that her best course was to try to enter the Institute of Technology of Boston as a student.

-On December 10, 1870, after some discussion and a vote, the Faculty of the Institute of Technology recommended to the MIT Corporation the admission of Swallow as a special student in Chemistry.
-Swallow thus became the first woman admitted to Massachusetts Institute of Technology, although the corporation made it clear that "her admission did not establish a precedent for the general admission of females," according to the records of the corporation's meeting on December 14, 1870.
+They replied that they were not in a position to take pupils and that her best course was to try to enter Boston Tech or as it is known known the Massachusetts Institute of Technology (MIT) as a student.
+On December 10, 1870, after some discussion and a vote, the Faculty of the Institute of Technology recommended to the MIT Corporation the admission of Swallow as a special student in chemistry.
+Swallow thus became the first woman admitted to MIT, although the institution made it clear that "her admission did not establish a precedent for the general admission of females," according to the records of the university's meeting on December 14, 1870.
+Since she was admitted as a "special student" she did not have to pay tuition, and so the university had to keep no record of her attendance.
+Through her studies there she faced a lot of segregation with the faculty worried that her presence might alarm the male students.
 In 1873, Swallow received a Bachelor of Science degree from MIT for her thesis, "Notes on Some Sulpharsenites and Sulphantimonites from Colorado".
-She continued her studies at MIT and would have been awarded its first advanced degree, but MIT balked at granting this distinction to a woman and did not award its first advanced degree, a Master of Science in Chemistry, until 1886.
+She continued her studies at MIT and would have been awarded its first advanced degree, but MIT balked at granting this distinction to a woman and did not award its first advanced degree, a Master of Science in chemistry, until 1886.

 Richards served on the board of trustees of Vassar College for many years and was granted an honorary doctor of science degree in 1910.